Tips & tricks: CamAPS FX

 Once the above is set, you will only need to adjust your carb ratios and target level depending on the time in range!

-Starting an AID system can be broken down into two parts.
-First, SURVIVE, then, THRIVE.
-You can download a guide on how to do this.
+Starting an AID system can be divided into two parts.

 Tips & tricks